-What jackets were popular in the '80s?
+What Was Men’s Fashion Like in the ’80s?

 Put simply, Air Jordans.
 They struck a balance between fashion and function while paving the way for an industry-wide trend.
 More than must-have footwear, they also turned Nike into the global behemoth it is today.
 Notable mentions go to the Converse Chuck Taylor and Adidas Tennis shoes such as the Stan Smith, Superstar, or Spezial.

-The Hawaiian shirt is making a full-blown bonafide comeback in 2020 with many luxury designers such as Gucci, Off White, Aries, and AMIRI hopping on the proverbial bandwagon to bring back the flat collar staple.
+The Hawaiian shirt is making a full-blown bonafide comeback today with many luxury designers such as Gucci, Off White, Aries, and AMIRI hopping on the proverbial bandwagon to bring back the flat collar staple.
 If you’re going to attempt the Hawaiian shirt fit we recommend pairing the outlandish printed shirt with a pair of brown corduroy pants like the Biebs or tone the shirt down with a pair of blue denim jeans or chinos.

 You’ll also like:

 - Best Messenger Bags for Style, Tech, and Travel